cal-id/StatusJsonDatasource/README.md

 #### Grafana
 ![New screenshot](Screenshots/new/GGUS.PNG)
 - ID links through to ticket from GGUS as rich HTML
-- Code is 1 if ticket status is 'assigned' (grafana allows a rule to style based on the value of a column)
+- Code is 1 if ticket status is 'assigned' (Grafana allows a rule to style based on the value of a column)

 ### Storage Usage (GB)
 #### Before